QueenieCplusplus/Stateless_and_Stateful/README.md

 # 有狀態

-Cart in E-shop using Session to take memory of the Preprocedure that client did before.

-Session is protected by Log-in, client shall login firstly, then takes his/her own session.
+Cart in E-shop using Session to take memory of the Preprocedure that client did before.Session is protected by Log-in, client shall login firstly, then takes his/her own session in background.